President & CEO

 (860) 275-7588 · email@example.com

-Sonja Pasquantonio is the Director of Human Resources at Connecticut Public Broadcasting, Inc. In this role, she is responsible for soup-to-nuts of the multi-faceted Human Resources function, a job that cares for 130+ full-time, part-time, intern, and temporary employees working towards the radio, television, and education components.
-She has over 27 years of human resources experience, including two decades in various national and international roles in government agencies.
+Sonja Pasquantonio is the Vice President of Human Resources, Training and Development at Connecticut Public Broadcasting, Inc. In this role she manages and oversees all aspects of a multi-faceted Human Resources function, a job that cares for 143+ employees in all worker categories.
+She has over 27 years of human resources experience, including two decades in various national and international roles working with government agencies.

-Sonja holds a M.A. in English Literature from Old Dominion University and a M.S. in Counseling Psychology from Capella University.
-She resides in East Granby, Connecticut with her husband, Mike, and their two daughters.
+Sonja is a Public Media Business Association (PMBA) board member and holds a M.A. in English Literature from Old Dominion University and a M.S. in Counseling Psychology from Capella University.

 Chief Content Officer